sgoldenlab/simba/docs/FAQ.md

 4. Tensorflow (without GPU support) is *not* installed: run pip uninstall tensorflow
 5. Protobuf 3.6.0 is installed: pip install protobuf==3.6.0

+If you are running SimBA on a computer fitted with a never RTX 3080ti GPU and struggling to get it running, reach out to us and we will send on instructions.

-## I get an error when launching the ROI interface - it is complaining about `ValueError: cannot set WRITEABLE flag to True of this array`.
+## 5. I get an error when launching the ROI interface - it is complaining about `ValueError: cannot set WRITEABLE flag to True of this array`.
 It may also have seen `Missing optional dependency 'tables`

 Make sure you are running a later version of pytables(>= version 3.51).
 Also make sure you have numpy 1.18.1 and pandas 0.25.3 installed.
 To be sure of this, run: